dvsa/cvs-app-mobile-retired/README.md

 The app would have been fully integrated with Sentry at this stage in the setup process.
 However if you wish to create a different sentry account you would need to follow these steps:

 - Create an account in https://sentry.io/signup/ and create a default project to receive mobile app generated errors
-- `npm install --save sentry-cordova` for sentry app/cordova integration
 - `npm install --save-dev @sentry/wizard` to help in configuring the mobile app with Sentry.io for the first time i.e. when the app does not exist in Sentry
+- Add the relevant Sentry keys to your `.env` file.
-- `npm run config` when used locally or in the pipeline will create `sentry.properties` file provided that `.env` file already exist with required key/value pairs This file would have also being generated during @sentry/wizard integration setup
+- Run `npm run config` when used locally or in the pipeline will create:
+  - `sentry.properties` file provided that `.env` file already exist with required key/value pairs This file would have also being generated during @sentry/wizard integration setup
   - `SENTRY_DNS` when set to blank in the `.env` file will disable sentry integration with the mobile app.
 Hence no logs will be sent to sentry for analysis.